awsdocs/aws-iot-docs/developerguide/iot-connect-devices.md

 **AWS IoT Device SDK for Python**

-The AWS IoT Device SDK for Python makes it possible for developers to write Python scripts to use their devices to access the AWS IoT platform through MQTT or MQTT over the WebSocket protocol\.
+The AWS IoT Device SDK for Python makes it possible for developers to write Python scripts to use their devices to access the AWS IoT platform through MQTT or MQTT over the WebSocket Secure \(WSS\) protocol\.
 By connecting their devices to the APIs of the AWS IoT Core services, users can securely work with the message broker, rules, and Device Shadow service that AWS IoT Core provides and with other AWS services like AWS Lambda, Amazon Kinesis, and Amazon S3, and more\.
 + [AWS IoT Device SDK for Python v2 on GitHub](https://github.com/aws/aws-iot-device-sdk-python-v2)
 + [AWS IoT Device SDK for Python v2 Readme](https://github.com/aws/aws-iot-device-sdk-python-v2#aws-iot-device-sdk-v2-for-python)
 + [AWS IoT Device SDK for Python v2 Samples](https://github.com/aws/aws-iot-device-sdk-python-v2/tree/main/samples#sample-apps-for-the-aws-iot-device-sdk-v2-for-python)